ARAZA13/araza13.github.io/README.md

 ### [Global Education Policy Dashboard - (GEPD)](https://www.educationpolicydashboard.org)

-  - Guiding the implementation and  analysis of the GEPD in Pakistan.
+  - Guiding the methodology, implementation, &  analysis of the Global Education Policy Dashboard in Pakistan.

-  - This projects combines several data iniatives at the Education Global Practice to give a detailed systematic overview of education sector and offers a strong basis for identifying priorities for investment and policy reforms that are suited to each country context.
+  - This project combines several data iniatives at the Education Global Practice to give a detailed systematic overview of education sector and offers a strong basis for identifying priorities for investment and policy reforms that are suited to  country-specific context.

 {: style="text-align: justify"}

 ### [Learning Poverty - 2022 Global Update](https://thedocs.worldbank.org/en/doc/e52f55322528903b27f1b7e61238e416-0200022022/original/Learning-poverty-report-2022-06-21-final-V7-0-conferenceEdition.pdf)